Speculative Sound Synthesis

 Project Page

-Speculative Sound Synthesis has started in November 2022 and will end in October 2025.
+Speculative Sound Synthesis started in November 2022 and will end in October 2026.
 The project is funded by the Austrian Science Fund (FWF) within the Programme for Arts-based Research (PEEK) – PEEK AR 713-G. It is hosted by the Institute of Electronic Music and Acoustics (IEM) at the University of Music and Performing Arts Graz.

 The project team consists of David Pirrò and Leonie Strecker.
 From November 2022 to October 2024, Luc Döbereiner and Ji Youn Kang were part of the project team.
 Luc Döbereiner was also a co-author of the initial project proposal.